Faraonchika/Heuristic_algorithms/README.md

 # Heuristic_algorithms
-Here you can find some heuristic algorithms coded in Python
+Here you can find some heuristic algorithms for Partition Problem coded in Python